wmarbut/QuickTapPlus/Readme.md

 # Credit where credit is do, license, etc

-Quick Tap Plus is licensed under the [*Attribution-NonCommercial-ShareAlike 3.0 Unported*](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US).
-If you have something different in mind, reach out.

 Weather icons are from [Alessio Atzeni](http://www.alessioatzeni.com/meteocons/) and are called "Meteocons".

 Battery icon is from the [Pyconic](http://www.pyconic.com/) free set.

 Bluetooth icon is from [Flaticons](http://flaticons.net/customize.php?dir=Network%20and%20Security&icon=Bluetooth.png).

+Weather data is from [OpenWeatherMap.org](http://openweathermap.org/)

 Examples for the Pebble team are greatly appreciated, you can find the [dev site](https://developer.getpebble.com).

+Quick Tap Plus is licensed under the [*Attribution-NonCommercial-ShareAlike 3.0 Unported*](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US).
+If you have something different in mind, reach out.

 # What can I configure?